h4ck3rm1k3/openmedialibrary/README.md

     ./ctl update

-On Linux you need a working python2 installation with PIL, pyhon-lxml and poppler-utils:
+On Linux you need a working python2 installation with pillow, pyhon-lxml and poppler-utils:

-    apt-get install python2.7 python-imaging  python-lxml poppler-utils
+    apt-get install python3.4 python3-pil python3-lxml poppler-utils

 Platform